Practice Area FAQs

 Click one of the links below to jump to that set of questions:

-Car wrecks often end with damaged vehicles and injured drivers and passengers.
+Car crashes often end with damaged vehicles and injured drivers and passengers.
 In any such cases, be prepared to deal with the other parties’ insurance companies—and possibly their lawyers.

 No matter who was at fault, you don’t want to deal with these people alone.
 You need a lawyer on your side who can make sure you’re acting in your own best interests.

-What do you do if you’re in a car wreck?
+What do you do if you’re in a car crash?

-After any wreck, your first priority is the safety of everyone involved.
+After any crash, your first priority is the safety of everyone involved.
 Immediately call 911 and alert them of any injuries or potential hazards (e.g., leaking gasoline or downed power lines).

-How much money do you get from a car wreck?
+How much money do you get from a car crash?

-It’s hard to put a dollar amount on potential damages awarded in a car wreck case.
+It’s hard to put a dollar amount on potential damages awarded in a car crash case.
 It depends entirely on the situation and severity of the injuries.
 There are 3 types of damages:

 - Economic damages: awarded as a direct result of financial loss, including medical bills, lost wages, property damage, and more.